dilshankarunarathne/cpp-notes/README.md

 # Sorting and Searching

 Sorting and searching functions in C++ come externally to collections.
-They are in a header called algorithm.
+They are in a header called `algorithm`.
 They take a collection or in most cases, a pair of iterators, so it can search from given beginning to the given end of the collection.
 We can use the same functions in any collection.

-The standard for_each function in the standard library, takes three arguments.
+The standard *for_each* function in the standard library, takes three arguments.
 A begin iterator, an end iterator and what to do when it gets to each element.
-Interestingly, as that third argument, we can implement our own function that takes an auto (or the actual type) argument and does something, and pass the name of that function (without parameters).
+Interestingly, as that third argument, we can implement our own function that takes an *auto* (or the actual type) argument and does something, and pass the name of that function (without parameters).
 That would be a functional call.

 The find_if method takes a start iterator, an end iterator, and a function which will return true for a certain value.
 Only the elements that got true returned from the given function will be returned as an iterator of the given type.

 ```cpp